Vinicielho/Vinicielho/README.md

 - 👋 Hi, I’m @Vinicielho
-- 👀 I’m interested in Learning and networking
+- 👀 I’m interested in Learning, networking.
 - 🌱 I’m currently learning Java, and about the oportunities in this brave new world.
-- 💞️ I’m looking to collaborate on open source projects and develop tools that would benefict many.
+- 💞️ I’m looking for an oportunity to kickstart my web development carreer.
 - 📫 Reach me in viniciuscoelho1995@yahoo.com.br